antrea-io/antrea/ci/gh-actions/has-changes/README.md

 # "Has Changes" Docker Action

+**This Action has been moved to its own [repository](https://github.com/antrea-io/has-changes).
+This directory will be removed in the near future.
+We preserve it for now so that existing PRs can be merged without requiring a rebase.**

 This action sets a boolean output (`has_changes`) if the diff (`push` or `pull_request` event) includes changes outside of a provided list of paths.